 How to cite this article:

-Van Vliet, V. (2015).
-McClelland motivation theory.
-Retrieved [insert date] from ToolsHero: http://www.toolshero.com/effectiveness/mcclelland-motivation-theory/
+Mulder, P. (2015).
+McClelland Motivation Theory.
+Retrieved [insert date] from ToolsHero: https://www.toolshero.com/effectiveness/mcclelland-motivation-theory/

 Add a link to this page on your website:

 Did you find this article interesting?